Heatblur-Simulations/f-4e-manual/src/cockpit.rst

 .. image:: images/RadAlt.png

-Terrain relative accurate height information up to 5000', functions to 30 degrees of bank angle or 35 degrees of pitch.
+Terrain relative accurate height information up to 5000 ft, functions to 30 degrees of bank angle or 35 degrees of pitch.
 The function control switch on the lower right of the indicator powers the device; continued clockwise rotation sets the low altitude warning pointer to the desired height.

 Airspeed and Mach Indicator